lurein/GiveCard/README.md

 # The official site for GiveCard

-Maintained by Anna Peterson & Lurein Perera
+Maintained by Anna Peterson, Lurein Perera & Will Peters